 Fiverr is a fantastic platform to help sell your skills in the online gig market.
 This post from Fiverr Best Seller mariokempes explains some of the basics of Fiverr and gives a few pointers for anyone looking to get started on the site.

-People have been saying that you can make money online via many different platforms such as blogging, affiliate networks, and online shops.
+People have been saying for many years that you can make money online via many different platforms such as blogging, affiliate networks, and online shops.
 The problem with all those platforms is that it takes quite a while until you actually see a flow of income into your bank account, and this is where Fiverr comes in.